dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/arrow-pandas.md

 ## Loading nested types
-All struct types are represented as `complex` and will be loaded as JSON (if destination permits) or a string.
-Currently we do not support **struct** types, even if they are present in the destination.
+All struct types are represented as `complex` and will be loaded as JSON (if the destination permits) or a string.
+Currently, we do not support **struct** types, even if they are present in the destination.

-If you want to represent nested data as separated tables, you must yield panda frames and arrow tables as records.
+If you want to represent nested data as separate tables, you must yield panda frames and arrow tables as records.
 In the examples above:
 ```python
 # yield panda frame as records
 pipeline.run(df.to_dict(orient='records'), table_name="orders")